 Beauty is in the Eye of the Beholder

 What this means is that our beauty is subjective.
 What is beautiful is affected by the programming we receive from the cultural narrative.
-So, whoever is in control of this programming can alter and establish values.
+So, whoever controls this programming can alter and establish values.

 The advertising industry and organized religion are the two entities that generate the most programming.
 Much of this propaganda become the standards of acceptable and desired appearance and behavior within the culture.

 All the programming from the cultural folklore overrides our original sense of self-worth.
 If you don’t fit the mold of the culture, then you are devalued as a person.
-They do this so that you will strive to meet the given standards of appearance and behavior.
+They do this to strive to meet the given standards of appearance and behavior.

 However, many sages, psychologists, and freethinkers tell us not to believe the programming.
 The fact is we should reject most of it.
 It leads us to believe things about ourselves and the world that are negative and incorrect.

 “Beauty is in the eye of the beholder.” ― Margaret Wolfe Hungerford

 “If I wait until I become perfect before I love myself, I will waste my whole life.
 I am already perfect right here and right now.
 I am perfect exactly as I am.” ― Louise Hay

 “Impurity is a mere superimposition under which your real nature has become hidden.
 But the real you is already perfect, already strong.” ― Swami Vivekananda

 “Who you are, in truth, who everyone is, is whole and perfect and beautiful.
 And if that can be recognized, then it is possible that self-torture can stop!” ― Gangaji